AndersenLab/dry-guide/docs/pipeline-docker.md

+[TOC]

 # Create docker iamge

 [Docker](https://www.docker.com) can help us to maintain our computational environments.
-Each of our Nextflow pipeline has a dedicated docker iamge in our lab. and all the docker files should be avalible at [dockerfile](https://github.com/AndersenLab/dockerfile).
+Each of our Nextflow pipeline has a dedicated docker iamge in our lab.
+And all the docker files should be avalible at [dockerfile](https://github.com/AndersenLab/dockerfile).

 ## Dockerfile